Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Abstract

 \section{Abstract}

-Accessing video games is challenging for people with upper-limb impairments, especially when multiple inputs are required in rapid succession.
-Human cooperation, where a copilot assists the main player, has been proposed as a solution, but relying on a human assistant poses limitations in terms of availability and co-location.
-An alternative solution is to use partial automation, where the player is assisted by a software agent.
-In this work, we present a study with 13 participants with upper-limb impairments, comparatively evaluating how participants collaborate with their copilot in human cooperation and partial automation.
-The experiment is supported by GamePals, a modular framework that enables both human cooperation and partial automation on existing third-party video games.
+Interacting with video games is challenging for people with upper-limb impairments, especially when multiple hand-based inputs are required in rapid succession.
+Human cooperation, where another person assists the player, has been proposed as a solution, but it is limited by copilot availability and co-location.
+An alternative is partial automation, where the player is assisted by a software agent.
+We present a study with 13 participants with upper-limb impairments, investigating how they collaborate with a copilot in both human cooperation and partial automation.
+The experiment is supported by GamePals, a configurable framework we developed to enable both human cooperation and partial automation in existing third-party video games.